Ultan-Kearns/AppliedProject/README.md

 + I have utilized AdvantageAPI to pull information from the stock market in real-time(API limitations exist as I am free user)
 ## Dependencies
 For a full list of dependencies see here: https://github.com/Ultan-Kearns/AppliedProject/network/dependencies

+## Conclusion of Project
++ Created full CRUD(Create,Read,Update & Delete) functionality
++ Gesture based navigation on Chrome
++ Allows the user to register, take out loans, get latest stock info, transfer money, delete account, update account & the application is secure utilizing 2FA(although limited to Irish numbers), HTTPS, TLS for both the app and server.
++ Hosted on Google Cloud Platform(Decided on GCP due to previous work with Azure and AWS, think it is good to diversify cloud platform knowledge)
++ Dockerized image of the main application is available
++ The app was developed using Agile methodlogies such as Kanban and features were implemented using sprints which you can find in the sprints MD file.
++ The development of this applicaiton is documented extensively in both the dissertation and on the Github issues page and kanban board.
++ Implemented continuous integration and deployment by utilizing docker to rebuild the application everytime the master branch is updated.
++ To see full conclusion please refer to the system evaluation and conclusion sections of the dissertation.

+## What I learned
++ I learned how to use react during the course of this project as I had no experience utilizing this framework before.
++ I learned a lot about implementing security measures such as 2FA using Twillio and utilizing the SHA256 algorithm to encrypt sensitive user infromation.
++ I learned how to implement voice recognition via browser for navigation.
++ I learned how to design a minimalistic, accessible and intuitive UI.
++ I learned more about agile methodologies and their usefulness in developing a full stack application.
++ I learned more about Node, Express, Mongo & React Libraries and the framework.
++ I learned the importance of meetings in developing an application.
++ I learned a lot about what it means to be a software engineer and how the title encompasses more than just cracking out code, it encompasses extensive documentation, designing, developing for scalability and coming up with solutions to a diverse set of problems.

+## Final words
+Thank you so much for taking a look at my Final Year Project, it has been a long four years at GMIT and I have learned so much in a diverse range of topics which encompass what is termed as Computer Science.
+I used to see software engineering as just the ability to crack out code but I now know that it is so much more than that, to truly be a software engineer you must be first and foremost a problem solver, to be able to tackle a diverse set of problems and to design elegant applications and solutions and to come up with clever ways to overcome technical, financial and communicative barriers to deliver a final product to the end user.
+Software engineering has truly become a passion of mine as opposed to just being a hobbyist / student,  I truly feel that these four years have been life changing and have helped me to change and grow for the better.

+I would like to extend a personal thanks to my supervisor Dr. Dominic Carr for advising me during the development of this project and for offering suggestions which I would not have thought of otherwise for instance the integration of Twillio was brought about at Dr. Carr's suggestion.

+I would also like to extend my thanks and gratitude to all of the lecturers at GMIT who have helped me in various ways throughout these long and arduous four years.
+It is thanks to the brilliant and talented staff at GMIT that I was able to create an application such as this.

+Finally I wish to extend my thanks to the external examiners who will be grading this project, thank you for looking through my code and I hope that you find the documentation and the code itself up to the rigorous academic standards.

 ### IMPORTANT NOTE RUN ALL COMMANDS WITHOUT QUOTATIONS